Random-629671/EOP-Auto-Doer/README.md

  - Word choose (give pronoun, sound, vietnamese type and need to choose correct word in some answer): 100% working
  - Multichoice (question with... multiple choice, wdyw?): 100% working
  - Reading (there have nothing, just click next): 100% working
- - Text fill (fill the text into blank): 16% read wrong word, cause to 3 out of 10 task cannot be done (70% working)
+ - Text fill (fill the text into blank): ~~16% read wrong word, cause to 3 out of 10 task cannot be done~~ Improved preprocess image and OCR to get higher accurate (85% working)
  - Word scramble (give pronoun, sound, vietnamese type and bunch of character and need to sort it): not supported

 ## Tutorials